Gernott/mask/README.md

 ## Need help? :left_speech_bubble:

-* Read how to install, configure and use mask in the [official documentation](https://docs.typo3.org/p/mask/mask/master/en-us/)
+* Read how to install, configure and use mask in the [official documentation](https://docs.typo3.org/p/mask/mask/main/en-us/)
 * Join the "#ext-mask" channel on [TYPO3 Slack](https://typo3.org/community/meet/chat-slack) and ask the mask community.
 * [Visit our website](https://mask.webprofil.at) to find more information about mask

 ## Found a bug? :boom:

-* First check out the master branch and verify that the issue is not yet solved
+* First check out the main branch and verify that the issue is not yet solved
 * Have a look at the existing [issues](https://github.com/gernott/mask/issues/), to prevent duplicates
 * If not found, report the bug in our [issue tracker](https://github.com/gernott/mask/issues/new/)